 The American College of Surgeons and The Society of Thoracic Surgeons offer an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University.
 The 2018 program takes place June 3-9, 2018.
 The award is in the amount of $8,000, to be used toward the cost of tuition, travel, housing, and subsistence during the period of the course.
-Applications are due February 1, 2018.
+The application deadline has been extended to February 22, 2018.
 All applicants will be notified of the outcome of the selection process by early April 2018.

 General policies covering the granting of the scholarship are:

 - The award is open to surgeons who are members in good standing of both the American College of Surgeons (ACS) and The Society of Thoracic Surgeons (STS).
 Applicants must be at least 30 years old, but under 55, on the date that the completed application is filed.